reb-yang/CrossStitch/README.md

 Sometimes the pattern may have less colors than what was specified.
 This is because the resolution of the image is reduced in order to make the pattern, so insignificant colors may be lost in this process.

+The `change_resolution` function in `functions.R` was written by Dan Simpson, and given as part of Assignment 1 for STA314.